 How to Get Started with Amazon Advertising

 How long does it take to create your first advertising campaign on Amazon?
 What details do you need to be aware of before you launch?
 Below you will find a step-by-step workflow to get started with Sponsored Products, Amazon’s most popular ad type.
-These advertisements appear above and within Amazon search results and on product detail pages, across desktop and mobile.
+These advertisements appear above and within Amazon search results and on product detail pages, across desktops and mobile.

 1. Register for Amazon Advertising.